-6 Conclusions
+7 Conclusions

-In this paper, we introduce SciGen that is a challenging dataset for reasoning-aware data-to-text generation.
+We introduce SciGen that is a challenging dataset for reasoning-aware data-to-text generation.
 The input data in SciGen are tables from scientific articles and generating their corresponding descriptions requires arithmetic reasoning over table values.
-Annotating scientific articles requires expert knowledge and is therefore very costly and does not scale to large data sizes.
-Therefore, we provide a pipeline to extract high-quality unsupervised table-description pairs from the corresponding latex files of scientific articles.
-We release SciGen in three different settings-i.e., few-shot, medium, and large-based on the size of the available training data.
-The few-shot setting and the test set contain expert-annotated table-description pairs while the training data in medium and large settings contain automatically extracted table-description pairs.
-We study two state-of-the-art data-to-text generation models on SciGen and evaluate the results using both common automatic evaluation metrics as well as human evaluation.
-Our results show that (1) common metrics are not reliable for evaluating reasoning-aware text generation, i.e., they do not correlate with human evaluation and they also do not agree with each other, and (2) adding automatically extracted annotations improves the correctness of the generated descriptions and reduces the hallucination, however, there is still a large gap to solve the dataset.
-We ensure reproducibility at all levels by releasing our data, full extraction and post-processing pipeline, and by publishing the raw responses from our human evaluation.
+Annotating scientific articles is costly and time-consuming and does not scale to large data sizes.
+To tackle that, we provide a pipeline to extract high-quality unsupervised table-description pairs from the corresponding LaTeX files of scientific articles.
+We release SciGen in three different settings-few-shot, medium, and large-based on the size of the training data.
+The few-shot setting and the test set contain expert-annotated pairs while the training data in medium and large settings contain automatically extracted pairs.
+We study state-of-the-art data-to-text generation models on SciGen and evaluate the results using common generation evaluation metrics as well as human evaluation.
+Our results show that (1) common metrics are not suitable for evaluating reasoning-aware text generation-i.e., they do not correlate with human evaluation and they also do not agree with each other-, and (2) adding automatically extracted annotations improves the correctness of the generated descriptions and reduces the hallucination.
+However, there is still a large gap to solve for this dataset.